-Both credentials lay a foundation of knowledge for an early-stage security career.
+SSCP vs Security+: Both credentials lay a foundation of knowledge for IT pros looking to elevate their security expertise.
 Only one sends a clear message of excellence.

 Congratulations!
 You’re getting started in security and you’ve decided to invest in a security certification to show you have a baseline of important knowledge and eagerness to learn more.